kistamentorspace/info/pcb/eagle_workshop.md

-# Printing a Circuit board class
+# Printing a Circuit board workshop

+> Based on the notes by [Philipp Eisen](https://twitter.com/phileisn).

 all circuit boards are, is layer, insulator, layer, insulator

 --> that makes it a capacitor

 ## Jargon:

   * Trace:  wires on boards are not wires - they are traces
   * Pad Size: margin between sockets?
   * Via: the whole where the cables go trough to change layers - increase cost of board, makes it more compplicated, and makes cam operator grumpy.
   * Wholes: Too mount stuff

 Boards are green to resist solder.